Starting a podcast without launching one with Tristan Pelligrino

 Episode Summary

+In this episode of Recorded Content Tristan Pelligrino the co-host of the podcast and co-founder of Motion talks about starting a podcast without launching one.
 Tristan explains how launching a podcast can be intimidating for a company.
 However, he also notes it’s unnecessary to start with a full-fledged podcast.

-Instead, a company can build a foundation of podcasting skills first.
+Instead a company can build a foundation of podcasting skills first.
 Tristan shares the story of a marketing team that scheduled internal interviews with experts to practice their podcasting skills.
-They used these interviews for creating blog posts, ads, web copy, and more, which helped them to improve their research, conversation, and planning skills.
+They used these interviews for creating blog posts, ads, web copy, and more which helped them to improve their research, conversation, and planning skills.

-The excerpts featured within this solo episode stem from a podcast guest appearance Tristan had on the Modern Day Marketer podcast.
-A show produced by the Juice and hosted by Brett McGrath.
+Tristan ultimately breaks down four key ways a company can build the skills of its team so it can launch a successful podcast.
+The excerpts featured within this solo episode stem from a podcast guest appearance Tristan had on the Modern Day Marketer podcast, a show produced by the Juice and hosted by Brett McGrath.

 Key Insights